New to CBD and want to know all the details what is it, how does it work where does it come from? how to tell good cbd oil from bad? read on

 Related receptors: Other less spoken about receptors related to the ECS include TRPV1, GPR55 and PPAR as well as many more variations on these.
 GPR55 receptor was shown to be involved in mediating anxiety in mice (7 ) whereas TRPV1 receptors are involved with pain (6) .

 Neurotransmitter: A neurotransmitter is the chemical language of cells.
-Neurotransmitters are fired between cells on a mission to send messages, and each of them have something different to say.
+Neurotransmitters are fired between cells on a mission to send messages, and each of them has something different to say.
 They also have a specific receptor they bind to (as we said before, they fit specifically like a key and a lock).
 For example, dopamine is a neurotransmitter, that makes you feel good.
 It’s released when cannabis is smoked hence why it is often called “dope”.

 ECS neurotransmitters: These are cannabinoids.
 There are 3 types, endogenous (produced naturally in the body), phytocannabinoid (found in plants) and synthetic (man-made).